-Douching is where you squirt water into your ass and then expel it, effectively cleansing that area and ensuring that there’s a minimum of mess or ick when you later let someone fuck you there.
+As well as being one of my favourite words, a douche is a tool that you use to clean your ass before receiving anal.
+This is done by squirting water into your ass and then expelling it, effectively cleansing that area and ensuring that there’s a minimum of ick when you later let someone fuck you there.

 Squeeze the bulb and fill yourself with a comfortable amount of water.
 You may be able to take the full douche, or you may prefer less.
 Once that’s done, remove the douche.
 You should be able to comfortably hold the water inside yourself for a minute or so while you scoot over to the toilet and take a seat.
 Release.
-Bear down to expel the water, then clean yourself up and repeat the whole process until the water you’re expelling is mostly clean.
+Bear down to expel the water, then clean yourself up and repeat the whole process until the water you’re expelling is clean.